nclarius/pyPL/README.md

 Restrictions
 ------------
  - works only on structures with finite domains and languages with a finite set of propositional or individual variables
- - search strategy for tableaus is sometimes inefficient
- - no modal logic available for intuitionistic logic
+ - no model generation and modal logic available for intuitionistic logic

 Known issues
 ------------
  - global variables are bad
- - depth has to be reset manually after each call of `denot`
- - efficiency: assignment functions have to be specified on all variables of the language;
-   the domain is not restricted expression-wise to those variables that actually occur in the expression
+ - search strategy for tableaus is sometimes inefficient
+ - tableaus and modal generation non-K frames not working properly

 Wish list
 ---------
- - print out detailed derivation rather than just final result of evaluation, possibly with LaTeX mode
- - more user-friendly input:
+ - more user-friendly input and output:
    - expression parser instead of the cumbersome prefix notation
    - interactive mode/API instead of need to edit source code in order to set up input
+   - LaTeX output
+ - in model checking, print out detailed derivation rather than just final result of evaluation
+- more modal logics
- - model generation?
+- model generation for intuitionistic logic
+- modal logic for intuitionistic logic

 Usage notes
 -----------

-(Usage instructions currently only apply to the model checking feature, as the tableau and model generation program is still under construction.)
+(Usage instructions currently only apply to the model checking feature.)

 ### Try it out
 **You can try this tool out [here](https://trinket.io/python3/757871dd18).**